PE and Sport at the Dukes.

 We attend many activities which are run by the local secondary school, for example; Key Stage 1 multi-sports days, a Summer Sports Festival for Key Stage 1 and Key Stage 2 dance days which are all held at Glossopdale.
 In order to access these opportunities we pay into a Glossop schools cluster fund which covers the cost of staff, facilities and equipment used on those days.

-Each term a different class goes to the leisure centre for gymnastics sessions where they are taught by qualified coaches and have full use of all the equipment.
+Each term 2 different classes goes to the leisure centre for gymnastics sessions where they are taught by qualified coaches and have full use of all the equipment.

 A different class also attends swimming lessons at Glossop pool each term.